convexintelligence/convexintelligence.github.io/_posts/2019-05-06-what-is-big-data.md

 Now, this is exactly the reason why I am writing this.
 People have gone a little overboard with thinking up big solutions to small problems.
 More so, since the word "Big Data" started to become a big part of the technology landscape.
 I’m not trying to pick on any particular person, but I have an example that helps make the point pretty clearly.

 I happened to find a question yesterday in one of my usual hangouts about data annotation that was exactly the same problem that I had written earlier.
-The question was tagged bigdata.
+The question was tagged `bigdata`.
 In this case, it was “1.2-1.5 gigs".
 Initially, the gentleman attempted to use both MySQL and NoSQL to solve the problem.
 Apparently NoSQL used too much memory (presumably using hex encoded keys, duh!) and MySQL was too slow, so he table sharding by first nibble, but it still was too slow, so he asked for help.
 I liked a couple of answers that were (reasonably sensible) suggestions for MySQL.
 Some schema improvements and configuration parameters that will help with efficiency.
 Another was suggesting some combination of hbase and cassandra.
 That there ladies and gentlemen is a fucking overkill!
 This is a super small scale problem.

 The spec said “1.2-1.5gigs".
 I case tested a scenario that required close to 2 gigs of RAM.
 It’d be unusual to find a computer that couldn’t spare 2GB of RAM for such processing.
 You have to get up to considerably more gigs before it starts to get a little harder.
 "This is all fine, but how do you scale this shit!“ you say?
 Last time I checked, an EC2 instance that can hold about that kind of data in memory costs about $3.50 per hour.
 By the time you get to that level, you can think about something better anyway.